MikeMaximus/gbm/GBM/readme.txt

 - GBM will no longer crash if the UAC prompt is cancelled while restarting as Administrator.

-Known Issues:
+Known Issues (Linux):

-- (Linux) The "Quick Launcher" won't accept using the "Enter" key on the game list combo box to trigger closing the form and launching the game.
+- The "Quick Launcher" may not accept using the "Enter" key on the game list combo box to trigger closing the form and launching the game.
 You need to hit "Tab" then "Enter".

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html